tschmutzer/kmasker/README.md

 #### gRNA

-Kmasker --run --grna candidate_gRNA.fasta --kindex Hv1
+Kmasker --run --grna --fasta candidate_gRNA.fasta --kindex Hv1

 Check a set of gRNAs for their specificity in CRISPR/cas application.
 As a result for each given gRNA a score is calculated reflecting its target specififity.